“No, no. It’s not schizophrenia. It’s just a voice in my head.” – Harold Crick

 This is fun and inventive.
 The voices in Crick’s head is what is driving him batty, it is what is catapulting him towards irrational behavior that is alien to him.
 It’s also really what is driving the film.
 When the film takes a lower-gear to normal mode – putting Crick’s character to the test of interpersonal relationships minus the voice-over narration – everything about “Stranger than Fiction” becomes too ordinary.

-Director Marc Forster (“Monster’s Ball,” “Finding Neverland”) has a real knack in pleasantly blending fantasy into realistic settings.
-And his film is crisply shot too – we feel immersed into Crick’s everyday hygienic world.
+Director Marc Forster (“Finding Neverland”) has a knack for pleasantly blending fantasy into realistic settings.
+His film is crisply shot too – we feel immersed into Crick’s everyday hygienic world.
 The movie that Forster has made is clever and mildly appealing, yet the mild quotient informs us that the movie is playing it too safe.
 “Being John Malkovich” is an example of a movie that kept escalating the twists the further along it went.
 If “Stranger than Fiction” misses out on classic status, at least it has become a watchable and pleasant effort.

 As for Ferrell?
 It was a low decibel performance that disarmed some audiences waiting for him to break out into wild and antic mode.
 He deserved credit to sticking to his meek and socially inept character who evolved into a lovable crumpet of a man.
 I wish we had more of this from Ferrell instead of the one-note mouth pooper he’s become.
 Queen Latifah and Tom Hulce also have meaningful supporting roles.